 Interns will be expected to model normal eating.
 Interns will also be expected to eat a variety of foods, while at the same time learn to counsel clients through challenging situations that arise during meals.
 Modeling balanced eating is a key component to the client’s recovery, providing a safe place for the client to challenge eating disorder thoughts and beliefs.
 Interns must disclose any and all food aversions/intolerances to the preceptor before beginning rotations.

 Interns may also have opportunities to participate in restaurant outings, cooking or food exploration groups, education outreach, and community research tasks.

-Thirteen weeks of medical nutrition therapy in clinics and health care facilities with rotations in inpatient and outpatient care and staff relief.
-During clinical rotations, interns will function as part of a healthcare team by applying the nutrition care process to provide in-depth, individualized, nutrition assessment and nutrition care for disease management.
+Fourteen weeks of medical nutrition therapy within one of our partner hospitals, with experiences in a variety of clinical practice areas.
+During clinical, interns will function as part of a healthcare team by applying the nutrition care process to provide in-depth, individualized, nutrition assessment and nutrition care for disease management.
 In addition, interns will interpret laboratory data, provide nutritional therapies, and monitor the effectiveness of nutritional services provided to each patient.
 Providing staff relief within an assigned unit is also included.

-Six weeks within a variety of community nutrition programs, such as DaVita Kidney Care, U of MN Extension, Hy-Vee Supermarket, The Aliveness Project, Training HAUS Sports Performance with Twin Cities Orthopedics, Women, Infants and Children (WIC) Programs, and other potential community settings.
-Experiences include nutrition education and behavior modification for diabetes management, development and implementation of promotional materials for national nutrition month, and design of activities related to healthy eating for wellness and exercise performance.
+Five weeks within a variety of community nutrition programs, such as DaVita Kidney Care, U of MN Extension, Hy-Vee Supermarket, The Aliveness Project, Training HAUS Sports Performance with Twin Cities Orthopedics, Women, Infants and Children (WIC) Programs, and other potential community settings.
+Experiences include nutrition education and behavior modification strategies, development and implementation of health and nutrition topic materials, and design of activities related to healthy eating for wellness and exercise performance.